CSS-Angie/Food-Forest-Foraging/README.md

 ## Contact page

 The contact page is an extended version of the newsletter subscription option at the bottom of other pages.
-At this page you can register for the forum.
+On this page, you can register for the forum.
 The forum is meant to make it easier for like-minded to find each other.
-Find someone in your erea to forage with for example.
-First the text invites visitors to subsribe and join the forum in the headings of the hero section.
-By asking questions what the wishes might be of the visitor, the visitor is tried to be pursuaded to join. <br>
+Find someone in your area to forage with for example.
+First, the text invites visitors to subscribe and join the forum in the headings of the hero section.
+By asking questions about what the visitor wishes for, the visitor is persuaded to join. <br>
 The form contains required fields: first name, last name, email address, next options apply to me and the checkbox "I want to join the forum".
-The message box en checkbox for the newsletter are optional.<br>
+The message box and checkbox for the newsletter are optional.<br>
-As the section 'next options apply to me' should be required parlty only, a piece of JavaScript was used provided by my mentor Gareth McGirr , as they cannot be linked to each other with HTML.<br>
+As the section 'next options apply to me' should be required, but only partially, a piece of JavaScript was used provided by my mentor Gareth McGirr , as they cannot be linked to each other with HTML.<br>
-The sign-up button has a hover affect and when clicked, a dump form appears to show the collected data from this subscription.
+The sign-up button has a hover effect and when clicked a thankyou page appears.

 <details><summary> Screenshots contact page mobile devices</summary>